Ga naar de inhoud

 Pay transparency: from directive to policy

-A year ago, the European directive on pay transparency was published.
+In May 2023, the European directive on pay transparency was adopted.
 But just how transparent are we by now, what can still be improved and how can we jointly work towards a fair pay policy?

 Pay transparency as a European directive